Acrsahil/File_Organize/README.md

-## File Organizer using Python
+File Organizer

-This project automates the organization of files in the Downloads folder based on their file types or names.
-It provides two solutions:
+This project contains scripts that automate the organization of files in a specified directory.
+The scripts monitor file creation events and move files to appropriate folders based on their extensions or specific rules.

-    Real-Time File Monitoring using watchdog.
-    Batch File Processing using os and shutil.

-Features
-1. Real-Time File Monitoring

-    Monitors the Downloads folder for newly added files.
-    Automatically moves files to predefined folders based on file extensions.

-2. Batch File Processing

-    Processes all existing files in the Downloads folder.
-    Moves files to appropriate folders based on extensions or specific naming rules.

-Folder Structure

-Before running the scripts, ensure the following folders exist:

-/home/window/Downloads/               # Source folder for tracking files.
-/home/window/Documents/ViberDownloads/ # Destination for Viber-specific files.
-/home/window/Music/                   # Destination for music files.
-/home/window/Pictures/                # Destination for image files.
-/home/window/Videos/                  # Destination for video files.
-/home/window/Documents/Mountcare/     # Destination for Mountcare-related files.
-/home/window/Documents/Pdf/           # Destination for PDF files.

-Script Details
-1. Real-Time File Monitoring
+1. Watchdog File Organizer

-    File: watchdog_file_handler.py
 Description:
-        Uses the watchdog library to detect newly created files in the Downloads folder.
-        Moves files to corresponding folders based on their extensions.
+This script uses the watchdog library to monitor a directory for new files and automatically moves them to predefined folders based on their file types (e.g., videos, images, documents).
-    Key Methods:
-        determine_destination: Identifies the destination folder for a file based on its extension.
-        on_created: Handles the event triggered when a new file is created.
+Features:

+    Real-time monitoring of a directory for file changes.
+    Automatically organizes files into folders such as Videos, Music, Pictures, and Documents.
+    Customizable folder structure and file type rules.

+Requirements:

+    Python 3.x
+    watchdog library (pip install watchdog)

+Usage:

+    Set the paths for the target folders in the script:

+Downloads = "/home/window/Downloads/"
+Pictures = "/home/window/Pictures/"
+Video = "/home/window/Videos/"

+Run the script:

+    python file_organizer_watchdog.py

+    Any new file added to the monitored directory (Downloads) will be moved to the appropriate folder.

-2. Batch File Processing
+2. Manual File Organizer

-    File: batch_file_processor.py
 Description:
-        Processes all files in the Downloads folder and organizes them into predefined destinations.
-    Key Function:
-        MoveDocument: Scans files in the folder and moves them based on extensions or specific naming conventions.

-Supported File Types
-Type	Extensions	Destination
-Images	.jpg, .jpeg, .png, .gif, .bmp	/home/window/Pictures/ Videos	.mp4, .mkv, .avi, .mov, .wmv, etc.	/home/window/Videos/ Music	.mp3, .wav, .flac, .aac	/home/window/Music/ Documents	.doc, .docx, .ppt, .pptx, .xls, etc.	/home/window/Documents/ PDFs	.pdf	/home/window/Documents/Pdf/
-Viber Files	Files named "Mountcare" or variations	/home/window/Documents/Mountcare/ How to Run
-1. Real-Time File Monitoring

-    Install dependencies:

-pip install watchdog
+This script scans a directory and manually organizes files by moving them to specific folders based on their extensions.
+It includes support for custom rules such as handling specific folder names or unique file types.
+Features:

+    Scans a directory and moves files to their respective folders.
+    Supports a wide range of file types, including videos, images, PDFs, and more.
+    Allows custom logic for specific files or folders.

+Requirements:

+    Python 3.x
+    shutil library (included by default in Python)

+Usage:

+    Update the paths and custom rules in the script:

+Downloads = "/home/window/Downloads/"
+Music = "/home/window/Music/"

 Run the script:

-    python watchdog_file_handler.py

-    The script will start monitoring Downloads and organizing files as they are added.

-2. Batch File Processing

-    Run the script:

-    python batch_file_processor.py
+    python file_organizer_manual.py

-    The script will process all existing files in Downloads and move them to their appropriate destinations.

-Customization

-    Update the paths in the script to match your folder structure.
-    Modify the determine_destination method or MoveDocument function to support additional file types or custom rules.

-Example Logs
-Real-Time Monitoring:

-Moved: file.mp4 to /home/window/Videos/
-Moved: image.jpg to /home/window/Pictures/

-Batch Processing:

-Moved file ('file', '.mp4')
-Moved file ('image', '.jpg')

-Dependencies

-    Python 3.x
-    Libraries:
-        watchdog: For real-time monitoring.
-        os, shutil: For file operations.

-Install the required dependencies using:

-pip install watchdog
+    Files in the specified directory will be moved to their respective folders.

+Folder Structure

+Below is the default folder structure used by the scripts.
+You can customize these paths in the code:

+/home/window/
+├── Downloads/
+├── Documents/
+│   ├── Pdf/
+│   ├── Mountcare/
+│   └── ViberDownloads/
+├── Music/
+├── Pictures/
+├── Videos/

 Notes

+    These scripts are designed for personal use on Linux systems (e.g., Arch Linux with Hyprland).
-    Ensure destination folders exist before running the script to avoid errors.
+    Ensure that folder paths exist or modify the code to create them automatically.
-    Only files are handled; directories are ignored.
-    Both scripts can be further enhanced to meet specific needs.
+    For large directories, running the manual script periodically may be more efficient than using real-time monitoring.